codyaverett/memento/learning/computing/programming/python/django/django data migrations.md

 Knife

-## How to manipulate data with Django migrations
+## How to Manipulate Data with Django Migrations

 Before you begin to manipulate your data, it’s always a good idea to create a backup of your database that you can restore in case something goes wrong.